zhenglingxiao/gits/README.md

 #### gits clone
 * Read each line from .gitrepositories and pass it to 'git clone' command as arguments.
-   The .gitrepositories like this:
+  Create your own .gitrepositories file like this in the root of your project.
   > git@xx.git # clone git repo
   > git@yy.git library/LibYY # clone git repo to target dir